Who says you need to fly all the way to the South Pacific to find villas over the water? You can get your fix of paradise much closer to home.

 But we felt we should include it here in our list of the top overwater Caribbean bungalows for a few reasons.

-It just completed a $55 million renovation, so it’s gorgeous.
+It recently completed a $55 million renovation, so it’s gorgeous.

 And it has elegant swim-up butler suites where you can roll out of your large master bedroom and into the infinity swimming pool (or walk just a few steps further right into the ocean).